Preparing For An Earthquake A Complete Preparedness Checklist

 Opt for goods that last at least 72 hours, such as canned or dehydrated foods.
 Read the product labels to be guided accordingly.

-To have suitable sources of nutrients, have some dried fruits or cereals on the package too.
-In buying groceries, avoid foods that will make one thirsty.
+Some dried fruits or cereals should also be included in the package as suitable sources of nutrients.
+When buying groceries, avoid foods that will make you thirsty.

-For example, opt for salt-free crackers, canned goods with high liquid content, and whole-grain cereals.
-Go with products that do not require extensive preparation.
+For example, choose salt-free crackers, canned goods with high liquid content, and whole-grain cereals.
+These products do not require extensive preparation.

 In times of disaster, one does not have the luxury of cooking food that needs long hours.